awto/effectfuljs/packages/vscode-debugger/README.md

 DOM is also serializable, for now, only events added with `addEventListener` (and not by setters or HTML attribute) will be serialized.

+There is an optional parameter to set serialization options from [@effectful/serialization](../serialization).
+For `EDBG.capture` it is its first argument which has type [WriteOptions](../serialization/api/interfaces/writeoptions.md), and for `EDBG.restore` it is its second parameter and it has type [ReadOptions](../serialization/api/interfaces/readoptions.md).

 Both `EDBG.caputre` and `EDBG.restore` have an optional second parameter.
 It is an array of known objects.
 If we need to restore state in the same context with all the shared objects preserved, we just pass an empty array to the second argument of `EDBG.capture`, store it somewhere, and pass the same array to the second argument of `EDBG.restore` call.
 This way all the references between objects will be preserved.
 Otherwise, it will create clones of each captured object.

 ## Time traveling